seanpmaxwell/Typescript-Best-Practices/README.md

 Patterns and Best Practices for procedural Typescript/JavaScript development following the rule of 4 principle

-## Files/Folder Organization
+## 4 "Fundamental" Features
+- Primitives, Functions, Objects, and Types
+- <b>Primitives</b> - 5 original: `null`, `undefined`, `boolean`, `number`, `string`.
+Two new ones added recently are `symbol` and `bigint`.
+- <b>Functions</b/> - 2 ways to create functions: function-declarations `function` and arrow-functions `() => {}`.
+- <b>Objects</b> - 3 ways to create objects: object-literals, calling functions with `new` (old), and classes (new).
+- <b>Types</b> - 2 main ways to create types: the `type` keyword and interfaces (`interface`).
+- Note: this does not include functions declared directly in object-literals or classes.
+Also functions are technically objects too but for all practical purposes we'll consider these are fundamental features.

-### 4 types of scripts (files)
+## 4 types of scripts (files)
 - <b>Declaration</b>: exports one large declared item (i.e. a file called HttpStatusCodes.ts which exports a single enum containing all the http status codes.
 - <b>Modular</b>: export default is an `object-literal` containing a bunch of closely related functions/variables (i.e. a file call UserRepo.ts which has a bunch of functions for handling database queries related to user objects).
 - <b>Inventory</b>: for storing a large number of smaller declared items. (i.e. a file called types.ts which stores commonly shared types throughout your application)
 - <b>Linear</b>: executes a series of commands (i.e. a file called `setup-db.ts` which does a bunch of system commands to initialize a database).

-### 4 "Fundamental" Types
-- Primitives, Functions, Basic-Objects, and Classes
-- Functions are technicaly objects but are also callable and classes are syntax sugar for calling functions with `new`, but for all practical purposes we'll consider these our four fundamental types cause of how we use them.

-### Organize files into the following sections:
+## Script (file) Organization
 - Because of how hoisting works in JavaScript, you should organize a file into these sections.
 Note that your file may not (and usually won't) have all of them:
   - Variables
   - Types
   - Run (Special Note: execute any logic that you need to here.
 Outside of linear scripts you usually shouldn't need this section, but if you do keep it short).
   - Functions
   - Classes (only very small ones, large classes should go in a separate file).
 - Some special notes about organization:
   - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` section (except maybe in linear scripts).
   - If you are writing a linear script, it might make more since to group your code by the task they are doing instead of by the fundamental-type.
 Still, if you decide to create some function-declarations in the same script, place your function-declarations in another section at the bottom of the file below the <b>Run</b>.
   - Always put the `export default` at the very bottom of every file.
 This makes your default export easier to keep track of and apply any wrappers it may need.

+## 4 fundamental features in detail and when/how you should use them.

 ### Primitives
+- `symbol` is not often seen but is useful for creating unique keys on objects used in libraries.
+Since libraries in objects are passed around a lot, with symbols we don't have to worry about our key/value pairs getting overridden.
-- `null`, `undefined`, `boolean`, `number`, `string` are the 5 o.g. primitives. `es6` has added some new ones like `symbol` but we should all at least be familiar with the original 5 and how coercion works.
-Coercion is when we try to call a function on a primtive and JavaScript (under the hood) wraps its object counterpart (`Boolean`, `Number`, or `String`) around it so we can make the function call since primitives by themselves don't have functions.
+- In addition to knowing what the primitives are you should know how coercion works.
+Coercion is when we try to call a function on a primtive and JavaScript (under the hood) wraps its object counterpart (`Boolean`, `Number`, or `String`) around it so we can make the function call, since primitives by themselves don't have functions.

 ### Functions
-- There are function-declarations made with `function fnName() {}` and arrow-functions made with `() => {}`.
+- As mentioned, there are function-declarations made with `function fnName() {}` and arrow-functions made with `() => {}`.
 Function-declarations should be used directly in files (so that we can use hoisting) and arrow functions should be used when creating functions inside of other functions (i.e. a callback passed to a JSX element).
-You may have to make exceptions to this when working with certain libraries cause of how `this` works in each but generally this is how it should be done.
+You may have to make exceptions to this when working with certain libraries cause of how `this` works in each, but generally this is how it should be done.
 - When using arrow functions, only use parenthesis for the params if there are multiple params.
 Paranthesis are overkill if there is only one param:
 ```.ts
 function ParentFn(param) {